Epoch (Top Cow): Warlocks

 Warlocks are only different from humans in that their supernatural DNA enables them to control the elemental energy of their surrounding environment (levitate, cast lightning, hurl projectiles, teleport, etc.).
 Today, warlocks blend in with high society as captains of industry.
 They prefer the fighting style of Kung Fu.

 Gorgons

 All descendants of Medusa, gorgons are a vicious race of all-female serpentines who have sharp fangs, snake-like tongues, impenetrable scaly skin, and dragon-like tails.
 They have the ability to shape-shift, making them perfect politicians, strategists, or anything else that duplicity is an asset.
 In battle, gorgons are not very strong on defense against supernatural opponents, but have superior regenerative abilities that make them very resilient and virtually immortal.
 Their bite is highly venomous.
 Ninjutsu is their main fighting style.

 Banshees

-Banshees are a mesmerizingly beautiful all-female race of fairy-like beings.
+Banshees are an all-female race of fairy-like beings.
 They have retractable, razor-sharp, and needle-thin fingernails, and can also levitate.
 They're found in society as models, singers, entertainers, and assassins.
 Their fighting style is karate.